slowstabs/CTF-Writeups/Bypass25/Vik-writeup-steg.md

 ROT13 that, we get our flag. `Thepasswordis:bYPASS_CTF{EIGHT_POECES_OF_E\GHT}` (idk why were flags crooked like this, maybe I read it wrong, fix the grammar and its correct)

 Flag: BYPASS_CTF{EIGHT_PIECES_OF_EIGHT}

+### 3. the music one

+It was playing a C major scale ie: CDEFGABC, the notes were BADFACE.
+Being a musician helped in a CTF lol.

+Flag: BYPASS_CTF{BADFACE}